pablopl94/pablopl94/README.md

 ### 👨‍💻 About me

 💻 FullStack Junior Developer... or so they say 😅
-🔥 Trying to be competent with **Java + Spring + Angular + MySQL** without breaking anything in the process.
+🔥 Trying to be competent with **Java + Spring + Angular + MySQL**
-🤖 In my free time I like to research automation development with AI (because the future is now, right?).
+🤖 In my free time I like to research automation development with AI.
 🏋️‍♂️ When I'm not coding, I'm probably lifting weights at the gym 💪
 🗣️ If you want to talk about code, how to get in shape, or why my code sometimes works by magic, don't hesitate to reach out!